satymshrma/satymshrma/README.md

 I have little experience in big data, machine learning, and AI technologies, and I like working with user-focused software.
 I'm currently aiming to grow as a machine learning engineer.

-I am currently studying AI based technologies.
+I am currently studying AI & Web based technologies.

 📫 You can reach me at [@satymshrma](https://t.me/satymshrma) on Telegram, or mail me at satymshrma+DMs@gmail.com